Shlomo Yitzhaki (economist)

-Education and career
+Life and career

-Yitzhaki earned his Ph.D. in economics from the Hebrew University in 1976.
-He spent a year as a visiting scholar at Harvard University, and then he returned to Jerusalem as a lecturer in 1977.
-In 1981–1982 he worked as a research economist at the National Bureau of Economic Research.
-In 1982 he returned to academia as a senior lecturer at Hebrew University, where he has remained ever since.
+Yitzhaki was born on 17 January 1944.
+He earned his Ph.D. in economics from the Hebrew University in 1976.
+He spent a year as a visiting scholar at Harvard University, and then returned to Jerusalem as a lecturer in 1977.
+From 1981 to 1982 he worked as a research economist at the National Bureau of Economic Research.
+In 1982 he returned to academia as a senior lecturer at Hebrew University, where he remained until his death.
 He joined the faculty as an associate professor in 1990, and earned his tenure in 1993.
 In 2008 he was granted emeritus status.

 Yitzhaki first consulted as an economist at the World Bank in 1986, and was appointed director of the Central Bureau of Statistics in 2002.
-He represents Israel at the International Statistical Institute.
-He has also consulted with the governments of many developing nations and is considered a "world-class expert" regarding the design of tax systems.
+He represented Israel at the International Statistical Institute.
+He also consulted with the governments of many developing nations and was considered a "world-class expert" regarding the design of tax systems.
 In 2008 he chaired the Yitzhaki Committee examining the rise of poverty in Israel.

+Yitzhaki died on 17 April 2023, at the age of 79.